lnkl26/capstone/README.md

 10/14/2025 | Jesselle Ballesil | On iOS, fonts for buttons are colored blue instead of black.

 10/14/2025 | Jesselle Ballesil | Resolved bug by making sure closing modal calls resetTaskForm().
-This fixed it on the editing side.
-Placed another resetTaskForm() call when create-btn is hit.
 May need to review code for redundancies, but the bug is resolved.